Yifan Peng

 Select Publications

-- NAACLFoundation ModelVoiceTextBlender: Augmenting Large Language Models with Speech Capabilities via Single-Stage Joint Speech-Text Supervised Fine-TuningIn Proceedings of the 2025 Annual Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics (NAACL) (accepted), Apr 2025
+- NAACLFoundation ModelVoiceTextBlender: Augmenting Large Language Models with Speech Capabilities via Single-Stage Joint Speech-Text Supervised Fine-TuningIn Proceedings of the 2025 Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics (NAACL), Apr 2025

 - ICASSPFoundation ModelVoxtLM: Unified Decoder-Only Models for Consolidating Speech Recognition, Synthesis and Speech, Text Continuation TasksIn Proceedings of the IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), Apr 2024